 Airports & Flights

-Local carriers including Hawaiian Airlines and Mokulele Airlines, all provide frequent airlift amongst the isles: more than 200 flights total each day, making connectivity near seamless from the U.S. mainland or to any destination within the islands.
+Hawaiian Airlines, Mokulele Airlines, and Southwest Airlines provide frequent airlift amongst the isles: more than 200 flights total each day, making connectivity near seamless from the U.S. mainland or to any destination within the islands.

 Direct flights from one island to another are affordably priced, and special programs for group bookings include block seat arrangements and special fare windows for pre- and post-program attendee travel.